 - Work in progress

 - Documentary evidence

+- Use

 - Physical appearance

-- Use

 - Negation

-The order of the steps is not important; you may first wonder about a route because people have been using it, or because you come across it in a document, or because you see it while out.
+The order of the steps is not important; you may first wonder about a route because people have been using it, or because you come across it in a document, or because you see it or use it.
 It is helpful to check all steps, especially the first and last, which can avoid you wasting your efforts.